Tips and Tricks

 Taia evolves with you.
 Start with fast AI document translation, and as you review or order human services (MTPE, revision, proofreading), the system keeps learning — improving consistency, terminology use, and tone across every project.
 Over time, your AI becomes fully personalized, allowing you to translate more confidently, faster, and often completely AI-first.

-Free plan: Yes — includes 5,000 words and 15 languages per month (Try it out here)
+Free plan: Yes — 5,000 words/month, 204 languages, no credit card required (Try it out here)

 Taia translation management system interface